toxhi/toxhi.github.io/pages/about-my-project.md

   In this project, a range of research methods will be employed, including:
     -  image collection
     -  image and video analysis
-    -  deep learning modeling.
+    -  deep learning modeling
 Video feeds and images from cameras will be used to monitor the driver's eye movements providing real-time data on their state.
 Deep learning predictive models will be developed to:
     -  detect signs of drowsiness and
     -  trigger an alert when necessary
 The system will also incorporate continuous feedback to refine its accuracy and reliability over time.

 outcome: |
   By the end of the program, the project will result in: